 "It is not permitted to the Sun to catch up the Moon, nor can the Night outstrip the Day: each just swims along in its own orbit according to Law (36:40)"

 Our Wise Creator assigned some worships to His esteemed Muslims.
 Obligatory duties like prayer (salah), fasting and pilgrimage (hajj) are subject to defined timings.
 "For such prayers are enjoined on believers at stated times (4, 104)" declares that the five daily prayers must be performed within their correct times.
-The performance of the prayer within meticulously prescribed time periods has always been an integral part of a Muslims devotional routine.
-If an act of the worship is enacted within its prescribed time slot it would be regarded as Ada (complete); but if is performed after its time, it becomes Qada (delayed).
-Other than the start and end timings of these five prayers, there are also "makrouh timings", when a prayer should be avoided.
-Whereas prayer and start/end of fasting are subject to daily timings; hajj, fasting and obligatory alms are performed within yearly periods.
-Since the year is defined as 12 lunar months, it becomes essential to know the beginning day of any month.
+The performance of each prayer within its meticulously prescribed time period has always been an integral part of a Muslims devotional routine.
+Only if an act of the worship is enacted within its prescribed time slot it would be regarded as Ada (completed); but if is performed after its time, it becomes Qada (delayed).
+Other than the start and end timings of these five prayers, there are also "makrouh timings" within the day, when a prayer should be avoided.
+Whereas prayers are subject to daily timings; hajj, fasting and obligatory alms are performed within yearly periods.
+The year is defined as 12 lunar months and it becomes essential to know the beginning day of any month.

 In order that all those timings can be easily determined by the people, the daily and monthly timings are bound to the apparent motions of the Sun and the Moon.
 This has motivated the Muslims to study astronomy and try to calculate these timings accurately.

-Our modern era with the highest living tempo necessitates programming even the minutes; so a Muslim should know the definition, calculation and uncertaintities related to prayer timings.
-This whitepaper aims to help the reader to acquire this basic information and also to "open a conceptual window" in the sky.
+Our modern era with the highest living tempo necessitates programming even the minutes; so a Muslim should know the definition, calculation and uncertainties related to all these timings.
+This paper aims to help the reader to acquire this basic information and also to "open a conceptual window" on the sky.

 Readers who do not have time to examine the whole paper or who are not interested in the theory, may skip to the practical information summarized in the Conclusion section.